mgmiraz997/Windows-Security-Monitoring-with-Splunk/README.md

 i) First we will simulate the 1st attack which is { ATTACK 1 — Scheduled Task Persistence }.
 Here is the simulation of 1st attack:

-ii) Attack code: Invoke-AtomicTest T1053.005
-Event ID 1
+ii) Attack code: Invoke-AtomicTest T1053.005 iii) Event ID 1

 <img width="1918" height="878" alt="1st attack simulation 1 (25)" src="https://github.com/user-attachments/assets/289c3eac-7316-44a2-aece-520939b9212c" />
 <img width="1918" height="878" alt="1st attack simulation 2 (26)" src="https://github.com/user-attachments/assets/fe2df0a8-4acf-42a4-9f8b-576390ca3a9c" />

-iii) With the help of this query, we can see the logs and changes in the windows system
+iv) With the help of this query, we can see the logs and changes in the windows system
 Query:
 index=* host="WIN-E58857279CK" EventCode=1 Image="*schtasks.exe"
 | table _time Image CommandLine ParentImage User